 - Casper feels like a soft foam but without the stuck-in-the-mud feel of memory foam.

 - The top layer uses an open-cell foam material that promotes better airflow for a temperature-neutral bed.

-It’s soft yet supportive and is fantastic for airflow.
 It also happens to be surprisingly efficient at limiting motion transfer and is responsive, which means no stuck-in-the-mud feeling.
-The proprietary material also offers a great amount of airflow because it’s covered in air pockets, making it one of the most breathable mattresses we’ve tested here at the Slumber Yard.
+Purple is one of the most breathable mattresses we’ve tested here at the Slumber Yard.